Shop by Category

 - Coral (1)

-New additions to our exclusive collection constantly arriving...check back often
+Explore the Heritage Collection for the unique necklace designs created by our acclaimed jewelry artists.
+New additions to our exclusive collection constantly arriving...check back often.

 Slide 0: ESSENCE SQUASH BLOSSOM NECKLACE

 Timeless and exquisitely handcrafted, our sterling silver necklace combines Navajo pearls with finely made blossoms and a simple sterling silver Naja holding a turquoise cabochon.
 Sterling hook closure.
 Made in the USA by Dennis Hogan.
 Exclusive.
 19"L.

 The inspired collaboration of silversmiths Buffalo and Dennis Hogan creates a beautiful, highly collectible necklace that melds classic Native American craftsmanship with forward-looking design.
 The artist known as Buffalo, who now lives in California, is known for forging contemporary pieces that evoke vintage Navajo work, like this elegant naja pendant in sterling silver, finished with hand stamping and a deep green turquoise.
 It hangs from a 31" chain of links hand forged in sterling silver by Santa Fe silversmith Dennis Hogan, finished with a hook and eye clasp.
 Made in USA, exclusively for Sundance.
 Pendant measures 1-1/2"W x 1-3/4"L. 31"L

 Slide 2: SOUTHWESTERN CROSS NECKLACE

 The late Arizona silversmith Al Somers handcrafted this Southwestern cross necklace of sterling silver and inlaid turquoise, borrowing from Native American traditions and imbuing it with a modern sensibility.
 USA.
 Exclusive.
 28"L, 3"L drop.